Facts about Tom Brady

 For the 2020 season, Brady left the Patriots as a free agent and chose a new team, the Tampa Bay Buccaneers.
 In that very first season he led them, at age 43, to a win in Super Bowl LV, with the Buccaneers defeating young QB Patrick Mahomes and the Kansas City Chiefs, 31-9.
 Brady was named Super Bowl MVP for the fifth time.

-Tom Brady wears #12 and throws right-handed… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Tom Brady dated actress Bridget Moynahan from 2003-2006.
+Tom Brady wore uniform #12… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Tom Brady dated actress Bridget Moynahan from 2003-2006.
 The pair broke up late in 2006, and Brady was dating model Gisele Bündchen in February of 2007 when Moynahan announced she was three months pregnant with Brady’s child.
 The child, a boy named John Edward Thomas Moynahan, was born on August 22, 2007… Gisele Bündchen and Tom Brady were married February 26, 2009.
-They have two children of their own: a son, Benjamin, born on December 8, 2009, and a daughter, Vivian, born on December 5, 2012.
+They have two children: a son, Benjamin, born in 2009, and a daughter, Vivian, born in 2012.
+Brady and Bündchen were divorced in October of 2022.